|Oracle® Communications Billing and Revenue Management Concepts

 In this figure:

 BRM clients interface to your services and capture data about customer service usage.
+For example, RADIUS Manager collects information from your terminal server about the customer's session.
 BRM clients also include BRM applications, such as Customer Center and Pricing Center.

 BRM Connection Managers (CMs) process the data collected by BRM clients.
 For example, when a customer logs in, the Connection Manager determines how to validate the login name and sends a validation request to the BRM database.